Anime events have spread all around the world with conventions, held all around the world.

 Wonder Festival is Comiket but for figures!

-Sculptors from across Japan gather at this one day event held twice a year at Makuhari Messe, where fan produced figures, or garage kits are sold.
+Sculptors from across Japan gather at this one-day event held twice a year at Makuhari Messe, where fan-produced figures or garage kits are sold.

-They generally come in pieces and unpainted, so it requires some skill on your part to make whatever you buy look presentable, but even despite that relatively high barrier of entry, tons of people come to the event.
+They generally come in pieces and are unpainted, so it requires some skill on your part to make whatever you buy look presentable, but even despite that relatively high barrier of entry, tons of people come to the event.

-- Winter: February 8, 2020
+- Winter: February 5, 2023

 Not into the big crowds?
 Visiting Tokyo for the big events but looking for some people you can sit down and actually have a conversation with?
 Maybe you have Smile Bomb stuck in your head?

-Well this place might be for you.
+Well, this place might be for you.

-Animers is an anime meetup for English and Japanese speakers that rents out a whole floor of a bar gets together every other Friday in Ikebukuro.
+Animers is an anime meetup for English and Japanese speakers that rents out a whole floor of a bar and gets together every other Friday in Ikebukuro.

-A great place for meeting Japanese people and practicing your Japanese as well as meeting English speakers living in Tokyo or just dropping by.
+This is a great place for meeting Japanese people and practicing your Japanese as well as meeting English speakers living in Tokyo or just dropping by.